shaokun11/move-me2/infrastructure/evm-rpc/README.md

 - `eth_getLogs`: Returns an array of all logs matching a given filter object.
 - `web3_clientVersion`: Returns the current client version.
 - `eth_feeHistory`: Returns fixed value for meet eip1159 requirement.
-- `debug_traceTransaction`: Returns all traces of a given transaction .

 ### New Rpc for Move Evm

-- `eth_faucet`: For get test token
+- `eth_faucet`: For get test token, only NODE_ENV not production is validate

 ```bash
 curl --location 'http://127.0.0.1:8998' \